Skip to main content

 • “I have to agree with other negative reviews: very little replay value, character development is shallow, and your quests for NPCs feel superficial and meaningless.
 Representation feels forced, and the limited variety of book titles to offer and recommend makes that mechanic repetitive very quickly.”

-• “Game has no replay value and for me (taking into account my currency) is not worth the price - based on the fact that how little plot this game has to offer (I know longer games or even free games with more plot), multiple bugs, and no replay value = game is overpriced and I wouldn't recommend buying it without any sale (disappointed because I was waiting a long time for the game that I won't be playing ever again).”
+• “Game has no replay value and, for me (taking into account my currency), is not worth the price—based on the fact of how little plot this game has to offer (I know longer games or even free games with more plot), multiple bugs, and no replay value.
+The game is overpriced and I wouldn't recommend buying it without any sale (disappointed because I was waiting a long time for the game that I won't be playing ever again).”

 • stability